 Q: What is Opening Day?

-A: Exhibition games, team pictures, carnival games, raffles, auctions, and fun activities to start the season.
+A: Games, team pictures, carnival games, raffles, auctions, and fun activities to start the season.

 Q: When does the Spring Season end?